 Roar began his career as an educator in a small educational company developing personal skills, and helping them back to a new profession.
 He later worked almost 10 years as a tax lawyer for the Norwegian IRS.
 During these years he also served as a national representative for the IRS lawyers working collaboratively with the managers to develop and implement a fundamental reorganization.

 He then applied his collaborative approach as a lawyer specializing in employment and labor law in the Norwegian Association of Lawyers.
 In this role, Roar was responsible for developing a negotiation and influence training program that increased the influence and behavior of his clients and representatives to find more effective and better solutions through negotiations.

 Roar has for several years been a lecture for the Norwegian Center for Continuing Legal Education (JUS) in negotiation courses to the legal profession, both in the public and private sector.
 He is also an external examiner of Master Thesis in negotiation and conflict resolution assessor at the Faculty of Law, University of Oslo.

 Education and Community Involvement

-Roar is cand.jur. (the law degree) from University of Oslo.
-He has continued his professional education at Harvard Law School, Program on Negotiation and Pepperdine University, the Straus Institute, to develop his skills in negotiation, mediation and dispute resolution.
+Roar is cand.jur. (the law degree) from the University of Oslo.
+He has continued his professional education at Harvard Law School, Program on Negotiation, and Pepperdine University, the Straus Institute, to develop his skills in negotiation, mediation, and dispute resolution.